9 Myths about the FSA ID

 Myth #7: The Social Security Administration (SSA) needs to verify my information before I can use my FSA ID.

-Once you create your FSA ID, you can use it immediately to sign your FAFSA form.
-However, other activities, such as submitting a renewal FAFSA form or completing other forms on StudentAid.gov will require you to wait.
-We will need to verify your identity with SSA.
-The verification step can take between one and three days, so avoid delays by entering the correct information.
+Once you create your FSA ID, you can use it immediately to complete and sign your FAFSA form.
+However, other activities, such as submitting a renewal FAFSA form or completing other forms on StudentAid.gov, will require you to wait until we verify your identity with the SSA.
+The verification step can take between one and three days.

 Myth #8: I will have to wait a whole day for an email or mobile phone confirmation.